Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Prefolds & Flats

 Rectangular or square flat fabric panels that are folded and fastened before placing under a waterproof cover.
-The most affordable entry point.
+The most affordable entry point into cloth diapering.

 Best for: Budget-first stash building, versatile use as burp cloths or inserts later.
 Steeper learning curve for folding technique.